eheimlich/eheimlich.github.io/_posts/2019-08-03-factorial_design.md

 However, in a factorial design if the expected effect size of an added treatment is higher than the lowest expected effect size currently in the experiment then we would not need to increase the sample size.
 Lets take a step back here and truly appreciate the power of a factorial design (pun intended).
-In general, if we have an RCT with $P$ individuals in each arm, when we add another treatment, we would have to add $P$ individuals to the experiments.
+In general, if we have an RCT with $$ P $$ individuals in each arm, when we add another treatment, we would have to add $$ P $$ individuals to the experiments.
 In contrast, seldom would we have to add subjects to a factorial experiment when adding a treatment.